ashokkotakommula/twotasks-assignment/README.md

 -After Installing All packages, run npm start command in terminal.

 #### About Project
--This project consists of two task, one is credit card, second is 5 boxes task.
+-This project consists of two tasks, one is credit card, second is 5 boxes task.
 -In pages folder consists of two tasks.
 -In components folder consists of required components such as boxes and input component.
 -In App.js file imported these two and assigned to respective routes such as /task-two and / .